UWCS/rs118/src/chip8.md

 The first one is the main driver function of your interpreter that you'll have to implement, and will execute it one cycle at a time, modifying internal state as necessary.
 The other two are just helpers to provide the trait with some more info it needs to run your interpreter correctly.
 Have a think about what these type

+### Task 0.3: Git Good

+Cargo initialises your new project as a git repo.
+It does this for a reason, to encourage you to use version control.
+If you aren't familiar with git, check out our git good resources on our website [LINKS??].
+Make a new commit every time you change or try something, so you can keep track of what you've done and roll back if things break.
+Commit _at least_ when you've done each task.

 ## 1: The Virtual Machine

 The first step we're gonna take is to lay out our program using modules.
 Refer back to The Book if you need a refresher on how to create modules and structure a Rust program.